gbencke/PyPokerBot/README.md

 #### hud

-This task starts the PokerBot as a HUD (HeadUp Display), so it will open the poker client, start capturing the images, and parsing the image for the current table information and also will generate decisions, but it *wont* execute the decisions made (send clicks)
+This task starts the PokerBot as a HUD (Head Up Display), so it will open the poker client, start capturing the images, and parsing the image for the current table information and also will generate decisions, but it *wont* execute the decisions made (send clicks)